Redmond Diaries–the first year is a chapter for chapter retelling of Anne of the Island in the form of Diary entries.

 Lad?
 I'm almost twenty-one.
 I didn't say that, of course, I just smiled like an idiot as he handed me this blank book.

 He believes that in the hectic years ahead I will not have much time for reflection, which I believe was his polite way of saying church.
 In any case, he thought you/ this book should remedy my moral decline to some degree, and to some degree I feel I should live up to Mr. Allan's expectations.
 Thus, my entry in you/ this book–

-Dairy, airy, arid, dray, yard, raid, aid, air, day, and dry.
+Dairy, airy, arid, dray, yard, raid, aid, air, day, dry and Ida.
 I find myself drawn to dairy, that or Ida.
-Somehow, I can't imagine confiding to an Ida, and if I think of dairy it will only conjure an image of tall glass of milky white coolness and nothing will ever get writ.
+Somehow, I can't imagine confiding to an Ida, and if I think of dairy it will only conjure an image of a tall glass of milky-white coolness and then nothing will ever get writ.

-Accordingly, this book is relegated to notebook and in this let me note:
+Accordingly, this book shall be relegated to notebook, and in this let me note:

 Do get Father's assurance that Domino isn't loaned to Andrew Fletcher's youngest while I'm at Redmond.
 The horse will want breaking in all over again if Pippa-Fay gets her hands on him.

 Do confirm whether Mr. Sadler needs help clearing the back field.
 Every penny counts.